Last updated: October 23rd, 2020

 Congress created the federal bankruptcy laws, which are referred to as the “Bankruptcy Code” or simply the “Code.”
 The Bankruptcy Code is codified in Title 11 of the United States Code.
 For more information about the Code, please read our article about the Bankruptcy Code.

 In addition to the Code, other federal laws impact bankruptcy proceedings and are located elsewhere in the United States Code.
 Examples include: Title 18 (Crimes), which includes bankruptcy crimes; Title 26 (Internal Revenue Code, or tax code), which gives the tax implications of bankruptcy filings; Title 28 (Judiciary and Judicial Procedure), which gives the basis of authority for the bankruptcy courts.

 In addition, some state laws may influence bankruptcy proceedings.
-In Oregon, as in many states, the exemptions claimed by debtors in bankruptcy are established by state law.
+In Oregon, the set of exemptions claimed by debtors in bankruptcy are established both by state and federal law.
 Likewise, state laws related to fraudulent transfers and other matters play a role in bankruptcy.

 On a procedural level, bankruptcy proceedings are controlled by the Federal Rules of Bankruptcy Procedure (called the “Bankruptcy Rules” or, simply, the “Rules”).
 Many of the Bankruptcy Rules incorporate the Federal Rules of Civil Procedure, which are applicable to all non-criminal proceedings in the federal courts.
 In addition, each individual bankruptcy court has a set of local rules that dictate procedures in that specific court.